tomatooy/react-music/README.md

 ## Features
 - Login/ Register with Netease Music account(QR, Phone)
     - For safty purpose, only QR/Phone login is implemented
-- Play music (APlayer is configured, but most of the music are not avavilable due to copyright)
+- Play music (APlayer is configured, but some of the music are not avavilable due to copyright)
 - Search music, artist, playlist, album(hot search, suggest search)
 - Personalized recommendation(New Song, New Playlist, Toplist)
 - View artist, playlist, album details